guoquheweilai/CarND-Term2-P2-Unscented-Kalman-Filter-Project/README.md

 4. On the command line execute `./install-ubuntu.sh`
 5. Build and run your code.
 ## Project Description
+- [main.cpp](./src/main.cpp):Reads in data, calls a function to run the Unscented Kalman filter, calls a function to calculate RMSE
+- [ukf.cpp](./src/ukf.cpp): Initializes the Unscented Kalman filter, calls the predict and update function, defines the predict and update functions
+- [tools.cpp](./src/tools.cpp): Function to calculate RMSE
+- [README.md](./README.md): Writeup for this project, including setup, running instructions and project rubric addressing.
-(Need to change) * starter code in the `src` folder (Need to change) * a README file with instructions on compiling the code (Need to change) * a `Docs` folder, which contains details about the structure of the code templates (Need to change) * `CMakeLists.txt` file that will be used when compiling your code (you do not need to change this file) (Need to change) * a data file for testing your extended Kalman filter which the simulator interface provides
+- [CMakeLists.txt](./CMakeLists.txt): `CMakeLists.txt` file that will be used when compiling your code (you do not need to change this file)
 ## Run the project
 * Clone this respository
 * At the top level of the project repository, create a build directory: `mkdir build && cd build`